-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2002 ‘Rules for rounding off numerical values (second revision)‘.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2002 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

+Indian Standard

+SACCHARIN, FOOD GRADE — SPECIFICATION

+( Third Revision )

 1 SCOPE

 This standard prescribes the requirements and methods of tests for saccharin, food grade.